stoogs/banana-password/readme.md

 <h3 align="center">Banana Password</h3>

 A simple random password generator using dictionary words from a list of the top 30,000 words in the English language.
+[Passwords](https://www.theregister.co.uk/2019/02/14/password_length/) have never been so important in a world of [data breaches](https://www.theguardian.com/technology/2019/jan/17/breached-data-largest-collection-ever-seen-email-password-hacking).

 ![](Example-2.gif)
  <br><a href="http://www.bananapassword.com">Website</a>